Temii-mp3/CS-4348-Project-3/devlog.md

 I have read through the entire project requirement and now have a basic understanding of what i need to do.
 I will begin work later.
 Before the next session, i want to read more about index files and B-trees so i come back better equipped to handle this task
 12/1/2025 6:31 AM
 Reflecting on this session, i have been able to read through the project requirements, i am not going to say whether it looks easy or not but it looks doable.

+12/1/2025 10:41 AM
+The goal of this session is to get the basic parts of the projcet working, like the command line arguments and errors for the files.
+The goal of this sessions is to: implement at least the insert, create, and search commands.
+This is just to make to computer read the commands and interprete them as commands, not the actual implementation.
+I realized i migh tbe committing a lot so i created a bash script that automatically commits for me i included a gitignore file so as to prevent unnecessary files from being committed.
+I will start with the project now.